-Spufford, P. Power and Profit: The Merchant in Medieval Europe, Thames and sodales."
-Some activities - flooding the market with magical goods, or the devastation of towns, for example - are clearly violations of the Code, but the legality of many other activities is contestable.
+Spufford, P. Power and Profit.
+The Merchant in Medieval Europe, Thames and ties is contestable.
 In fact, Tribunal politics is a very important factor in determining whether a particular interaction with the mundane is, or is not, a violation of the Code.
 A magus who is politically powerful within his Tribunal has more latitude in his affairs with the mundane, although he may also have more enemies seeking opportunities to sanction him.